ime01/BankCardDetailsApp/README.md

 # BankCardDetailsApp

-A Financial Technology Application that utilizes the first 6-9 Digits of the users card to provides details about the card from https://binlist.net  Api
+A Financial Technology Application that utilizes the first 6-9 Digits of the user's card to provides details about the card from https://binlist.net  Api

 An app created for my job test exercise at Global Accelerex